MicrosoftDocs/security/security-docs/operations/respond-incident.md

 1. Where needed, continue the investigation in the Microsoft Sentinel portal.
 This includes:

-   - Understanding the scope of the incident (correlate with your security Processes, Policies and Procedures [3P]).
+   - Understanding the scope of the incident by correlating it with your security processes, policies and procedures (3P).
    - Performing 3P automated investigation and remediation actions and creating custom security orchestration, automation, and response (SOAR) playbooks.
    - Recording evidence for incident management.
    - Adding custom measures.